UtkarshPunkar/Smart-Air-Quality-Monitor/README.md

 1. ESP8266 reads data from DHT11 and MQ135 sensors
 2. Displays the live values on OLED
 3. Sends temperature, humidity & air quality to ThingSpeak channel via WiFi
-4. (Optional) Buzzer or LED turns on if air quality is poor
+4. (Optional) Buzzer or LED turns on if air quality is poor.

 ---